dnanexus/dxWDL/doc/Internals.md

 In addition, there are three applets that can be called on their own:
 `add`, `mul`, and `inc`.
 The image below shows the workflow as an ellipse, and the standalone applets as light blue hexagons.
-The workflow stages are numbered one through three.

 ![](./images/linear.png)

 ## Fragments